schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 A. The transmitter emits a specific tone and the receiver picks up the distortion of the tone.

-B. The transmitter emits a ultrasonic sound signal and then picks up the echo.
+B. The transmitter emits an ultrasonic sound signal and then picks up the echo.

-C. The transmitter emits a ultrasonic sound signal and the receiver picks up the echo.
+C. The transmitter emits an ultrasonic sound signal and the receiver picks up the echo.

 D. Both A and C.